 ------------------------------------------------------------

-On page 171, 172, replace:
+On page 171, 172,

+Replace:

 Executable:

 Three entries follow the Executable subparameter on each line:

 Platform_Compiler_Bits File_Name Parameter_File

 The Platform_Compiler_Bits entry provides the name of the operating system, compiler and its version and the number of bits the executable model file is compiled for.
 It is a string without white spaces, consisting of three fields separated by an underscore (“_”).
 The first field consists of the name of the operating system followed optionally by its version.
 The second field consists of the name of the compiler followed by optionally by its version.
 The third field is an integer indicating the platform architecture.
 If the version for either the operating system or the compiler contains an underscore, it must be converted to a hyphen “-”.
 This is so that an underscore is only present as a separation character in the entry.